By Dr. P.N. Ravindra

 Milwaukee, which is situated on one of the largest fresh water lakes in the world, Lake Michigan, decided a few years ago to use its abundance of water to invest in becoming an innovation hub for it.

 After only a few years, Milwaukee’s investments are paying off.
 Nearly 200 water-related businesses have joined together through a brand new industry, academic and government collaborative called the Global Water Center whose function is to be a source for leading edge water technology and solutions.
-The Center is also the heart of new business district called the Global Water Technology Business Park.
-Located on the banks of the Menomonee River, it attracts businesses and organizations that are focused on the international water industry and water management.
 Continue Reading »